 The Great Baltimore Oyster Partnership’s goal is to enhance and preserve the Chesapeake Bay’s native oyster population and train its volunteers to become “citizen scientists” who can speak to others about the role that oysters play in improving water health.
-Volunteers will help clean 100 oyster cages currently in the Baltimore Harbor and take an eco-tour led by a Healthy Harbor staff member which includes a visit to the new trash wheel.
+For the second year, volunteers will help clean 100 oyster cages currently in the Baltimore Harbor and take an eco-tour led by a Healthy Harbor staff member which includes a visit to the new trash wheel.

 Frederick, MD – Color on the Creek